Mt. Olympus, the highest mountain in Greece, is a place of divine beauty, blessed by the ancient Greek gods and chosen by Zeus to host their home.

 - Please note that this itinerary is subject to change at the discretion of the tour leader, according to local and weather conditions.

 - As Mt.
-Olympus is a challenging walk and the safety of our fellow travellers always comes first, our guides retain the decision if we actually climb the peak of Mytikas.
-This will depend on both the travellers’ abilities and weather conditions.
+Olympus is a challenging walk and the safety of our fellow travelers always comes first, our guides retain the decision if we actually climb the peak of Mytikas.
+This will depend on both the travelers’ abilities and weather conditions.
 In case of snow, the ascent to Mytikas is not possible.